This post may contain affiliate links, view our disclosure policy.

 On Day 2 in Glacier National Park, get an early start and focus on the second half of Going-to-the-Sun Road.

-View the pull-offs and stops that follow from where you left off on day 1.
+View the pull-offs and stops from where you left off on day 1.

-While doing so, take note of the significant elevation that you’ll be gaining as you travel up the mountain range!
+While doing so, note the significant elevation you’ll gain as you travel up the mountain range!

-Soon after, you’ll reach Logan Pass, which is the highest elevation on Going-to-the-Sun Road.
+Soon after, you’ll reach Logan Pass.
+This is the highest elevation on Going-to-the-Sun Road.

 After Logan Pass, you’ll find Lunch Creek, Jackson Glacier Overlook, Sun Point, and Wild Goose Island Overlook.